Studio Policies

 Training will focus on finding your true voice (not mimicking others), the health of the instrument, the process of creating sound, correct posture and breathing, acting, and movement.
 Singers will also study technical musicianship and stylistic differences.
 (Styles other than those listed above can be added by the performer once the basics of correct sound production have been learned.)

 Piano training is also available for my singing students, only, and focuses on good technique (posture, hand position, keyboard skills, pedaling skills, etc.) and musicianship (theory, rhythm, beautiful expression, stylistic differences, etc.).
 Listening skills and analysis are also very important.
 We will also use electronic piano and computer software to develop these skills.
 Music of all types may be studied.
-(Please note: due to the demand for voice lessons, I no longer accept new pianist-only students.)
+(Please note: due to the demand for voice lessons, I no longer accept new piano-only students.)

 Learning